 - Any quick fixes

-- Words Lists: Our word lists have FREE games ideas, common cues, and a quick tutorial for each sound
+- Words Lists: The word lists have FREE games ideas, common cues, and a quick tutorial for each sound

-- Our Free household therapy page gives suggestions of how to target sounds using things you find around the house.
+- Free household therapy page gives suggestions on how to target sounds using things found around the house.

 - Watch videos on how to use my favorite therapy toys to target speech goals